Nsukka

-Nsukka is a town and a Local Government Area in Enugu State, Nigeria.
-Nsukka shares a common border as a town with Edem, Opi (archaeological site), Ede-Oballa, and Obimo.
+Nsukka is a city and a Local Government Area in Enugu State, Nigeria.
+Nsukka shares a common border with Edem, Opi (archaeological site), Ede-Oballa, and Obimo.

 The postal code of the area is 410001 and 410002 respectively, referring to University of Nigeria Campus, and Nsukka Urban.

 History

 Nsukka is made up of Nkpunano, Nru, and Ihe'n Owerre.
 There is a trend of referring to all the towns under Enugu North Senatorial Zone as Nsukka.
 This trend could be as a result of Nsukka housing the headquarters of the now defunct Nsukka province under colonial rule.